Academic Catalog

 The student will be able to:

-1. Collect dental hygiene assessment data on patients in the clinical setting.
+1. Collect dental hygiene assessment data on a diverse patient population in the clinic setting.

-3. Implement dental hygiene care for patients in the clinical setting.
+3. Implement compassionate, evidence-based dental hygiene care for a diverse patient population in the clinic setting.

-5. Develop oral health education strategies and plans for patients in the clinic setting.
+5. Develop oral health education strategies and individualized plans for patients in the clinic setting based on assessment data.

-7. Understand and apply the principles of law and ethics to the practice of dental hygiene.
+7. Demonstrate an understanding of and apply the principles of law and ethics to the practice of dental hygiene.

 Course Content